Apoc70/Get-ExchangeEnvironmentReport/README.md

 * Exchange Server Management Shell 2010 or newer
 * WMI and Remote Registry access from the computer running the script to all internal Exchange Servers

+## Release

+* 2.0 : Initial Community Release of the updated original script
+* 2.1 : Table header label updated for a more consistent labeling
+* 2.2 : Bug fixes and enhancements
+  * CCS fixes for Html header tags (issue #5)
+  * New script parameter _ShowDriveNames_ added to optionally show drive names for EDB/LOG file paths in database table (issue #4)
+  * Exchange organization name added to report header

 ## Example Report

 ![Example Report](/images/screenshot.png)